Pastoral Support and Inclusion Team

 - Becky Walker – Primary Mental Health Worker

-- Helen Murfin – Home School Family Link Worker
+- Helen Murfin – Home School Family Link Worker.

 Support is provided in a variety of ways.
 It aims to reinforce the school behaviour policy and to work closely with children and parents to support and empower them to overcome the difficulties they face.
 These may include low self-esteem, emotional issues, behaviour difficulties and poor social skills.

 The above team have overall responsibility for coordinating the work of the Pastoral Support and Inclusion Team to ensure consistent continuity of care.
 They have an overview of all pupils in the school with additional or special needs – be these learning or behaviour related.
-They liaise with many outside agencies, such as Occupational Therapy, Speech and Language Therapists, Educational Psychology, Physiotherapy, School Nurse, CAMHS, Sensory Impairment Service, Multi Agency Behaviour Support Service, Teacher Advisors for Specific Learning Difficulties including Dyslexia, to ensue every child receives the very best support.
+They liaise with many outside agencies, such as Occupational Therapy, Speech and Language Therapists, Educational Psychology, Physiotherapy, School Nurse, CAMHS, Sensory Impairment Service, Multi Agency Behaviour Support Service, Teacher Advisors for Specific Learning Difficulties including Dyslexia, to ensure every child receives the very best support.

 The Learning Mentors assist children who face barriers to learning in a variety of ways: